 Credit where credit is due: redesigning City National Bank’s online credit card accounts.

 CNB has been the relationship bank of the entertainment industry for decades.
-Now, it was time to give one of their biggest lines of business a starring lead role.
+Now, it was time to give one of their biggest lines of business a starring lead role by completely redesigning their flagship online credit card experience.

 CHALLENGE